Carpet Care TipsGet expert advice from our experienced team

 VACUUM REGULARLY TO PREVENT SOIL DAMAGE

-The main damage caused by soil is called fiber abrasion.
-Fiber abrasion is created by dirt particles scratching or scraping the surface of the fibers, like scratches on glass.
-Scratches and scrapes block light reflection causing these areas to look gray, dull and dirty.
+The predominant form of damage inflicted by soil is known as fiber abrasion.
+This is a process wherein dirt particles scratch or scrape the surface of the fibers, much like scratches on a pane of glass.
+These scratches and scrapes interfere with light reflection, resulting in areas of the carpet appearing gray, dull, and soiled.

 VACUUM AND RAKE TO PREVENT MATTING